Literature Awaits

 Age Range: Ages 4–8

-Evaluation: Clear, well-paced early-reader text and vibrant illustrations work together to retell a Haudenosaunee origin story with warmth, energy, and meaning.
+Evaluation: This clear, well-paced early-reader text and its vibrant illustrations work together to retell a Haudenosaunee origin story with warmth, energy, and meaning.

-Usage: Use for early literacy read-alouds, independent reading practice, and curriculum connections to lacrosse, Indigenous stories, and inclusion.
+Usage: This could be used for early literacy read-alouds, independent reading practice, and curriculum connections to lacrosse, Indigenous stories, and inclusion.

 Appeal: The animal characters, sports action, and satisfying “small but mighty” twist make it highly engaging for emerging readers.